EmoDev2/Notevia-Diary-Suppi/README.md

 For questions, feedback, or support:

 - GitHub Issues
 - Email: gabriel643xd@gmail.com

 ---

-## 🌟 Acknowledgments
+## 📜 License

-- Inspired by VS Code, Obsidian, and Standard Notes and my  own Notevia SexrPro anti overload
-- Thanks to all open-source contributors
-- Special shoutout to the privacy-first community
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---

 **Notevia Diary SexrPro** — *Your thoughts, encrypted.
-Your mind, empowered.*
+Your mind, organized.*